-Free-thinking members brought their independent ideas into the newly chartered Local 377, and many will maintain that this spirit survives in the ranks to the present day.
-Over the decades, the Local grew and developed along with the beautiful city it helped to create.
+Free-thinking members brought their independent ideas into the newly chartered Local 377, and many claim this spirit survives in the ranks to the present day.
+Over the decades, the Local grew and developed along with the beautiful city it helped create.

 One of the Local’s proudest accomplishments is the Golden Gate Bridge; Local 377 was responsible for dispatching ironworkers to jobs on the Golden Gate Bridge in the 1930s.
 The Bridge is now a landmark of the city and a symbol of the ironworkers’ trade.

 Chartered in 1921 as a mixed local, Ironworkers Local 377 proudly represents over 3,000 men and women engaged in the ironworking industry in the greater San Francisco Bay Area and North Coast.
 Local 377’s Website is intended to provide current information of interest and facilitate communication with members, contractors and other stakeholders, community and elected leaders, and the general public.

 Training the Best - to be the Best!

 Ironworkers Local 377 provides second-to-none training for its apprentices who are up for the challenge.
 Our program’s hands-on learning, classroom instruction and job-site experience all come together to provide our apprentices with the most comprehensive education in the ironworking crafts.

 - To organize our industry to raise the standard of living for all Ironworkers

 - To foster and promote a safe work environment through safety training and programs